pmem/libpmemobj-cpp/README.md

 	- perl

 ### Additional requirements: ###
 **radix_tree**: on Windows, Visual Studio in version at least 2017 is needed.
-Testing and/or installing radix_tree can be disable via CMake options.
+Testing or installing radix_tree can be disabled via CMake options.
+Then please use -DTEST_RADIX_TREE=OFF switch.

 ## On Linux ##